-Tearful Zinchenko wants win for suffering Ukranians
+Tearful Zinchenko wants win for suffering Ukraine

 A win would set up a meeting with Wales for a place at the World Cup in Qatar.

-"Every Ukrainian wants one thing - to stop this war," the Manchester City midfielder said.
+"Every Ukrainian wants one thing - to stop this war," said emotional Manchester City midfielder Zinchenko.

 - What can Scotland expect from Ukraine?